Innocent Construction Rule

 The attorneys at Lubin Austermuehle have over thirty years of experience defending and prosecuting defamation, slander libel and cyber smear lawsuits.
 We are knowledgeable regarding the changes and complexities of this evolving area of the law.
 We have extensive experience defeating and successfully asserting the innocent construction defense in defamation cases.
 You can view here a federal court decision where our firm defeated a libel per se claim based on an innocent infringer defense.
 Here is an arbitration decision where are firm prevail following an evidentiary hearing proving that our client's Youtube videos criticizing a used car dealer for committing consumer fraud were truthful, were opinions protected by the First Amendment, or simply involved minor inconsequential factual errors.
 These cases received extensive media coverage.
 You can view that coverage on our press page here and here.
 We required a defendant who publicized an allegedly false and defamatory lawsuit about our diamond wholesaler client to provide an apology and full retraction as part of a confidential financial settlement following our filing of a $16 million libel per se suit in Chicago federal court.
 This ended defendant's and his attorneys alleged cyber smear campaign against our business client.
 You can read about that case here.

 We are committed to fighting for our clients' rights in the courtroom and at the negotiating table.
 Conveniently located in Chicago and Elmhurst, Illinois, we have successfully litigated defamation, internet defamation, and cyber smear cases for clients all over the Chicago area.
-To schedule a consultation with one of our skilled attorneys, you can contact us online or give us a call on our toll-free number at (833) 306-4933 or locally at (630) 333-0333.
+To schedule a consultation with one of our skilled attorneys, you can contact us online or give us a call at 630-333-0333.